deepadharshini-07/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ### Deepadharshini T
 ### 212224230052

-# Exp no : BOOLEAN FUNCTION MINIMIZATION
+# Exp no 2 : IMPLEMENTATION OF BOOLEAN FUNCTION

 **AIM:**